 In this spellbinding botanical odyssey of discovery, desire and deception, Kayte Nunn has so exquisitely researched nineteenth-century Cornwall and Chile you can almost smell the fragrance of the flowers, the touch of the flora on your fingertips . . .

 'Two incredibly likeable, headstrong heroines . . . watching them flourish is captivating.
 With these dynamic women at the helm, Kayte weaves a clever tale of plant treachery involving exotic and perilous encounters in Chile, plus lashings of gentle romance.
 Compelling storytelling' The Australian Women's Weekly

 'I loved The Botanist's Daughter.
 I was transported to the 1880s and Chile, to contemporary Sydney and Kew.
 A gripping, warm-hearted read'

 'The riveting story of two women, divided by a century in time, but united by their quest to discover a rare and dangerous flower said to have the power to heal as well as kill.
 Fast-moving and full of surprises, The Botanist's Daughter brings the exotic world of 19th-century Chile thrillingly to life' KATE FORSYTH

 **Includes an extract from Kayte's next transporting novel, The Forgotten Letters of Esther Durrant**

-Kayte Nunn is a former book and magazine editor, and the author of five previous novels, including the international bestselling The Botanist's Daughter, The Forgotten Letters of Esther Durrant and The Silk House.
+Kayte Nunn is a former book and magazine editor, and the author of six previous novels, including the international bestselling The Botanist's Daughter, The Forgotten Letters of Esther Durrant, The Silk House and The Last Reunion.
 The Botanist's Daughter was the 2020 winner of the Winston Graham Historical Fiction Prize.
-The Last Reunion is based on the experiences of the Women's Auxiliary Service (Burma) during the Second World War.
 Kayte lives in the Northern Rivers region of New South Wales.
 You can find Kayte at kaytenunn.com